MuhammedKalkan/Portal/README.md

 # Planet Terrain Server (PTS)

+❗ Support to go for public [HERE](https://www.patreon.com/terrainserver)

-❗ High Resolution and 90 meters world tilesets are in sale to support the project.
+❗ High Resolution and 90 meters world tilesets are in sale (offline usage) to support the project.
 Contact if interested

 ❗ Cesium ION Quality terrain is now live.
 You can see it on High resoluion terrain @ www.terrainserver.com